gautamsahil1947/2D_sandbox_game/README.md

 At the end, he seeks the wisdom to not end up like those zombies, and maybe help them become humans too.

+the game uses procedural generation of terrain, or so I want it to use.